markjfisher/advent-of-code-rust/README.md

 cargo-aoc can be used to get your input data, you need to set your aoc web session id with

-    cargo aoc credentials -s {token}  # get this from Application tab in chrome tools for aoc website
+    cargo aoc credentials {token}  # get this from Application tab in chrome tools for aoc website

 then you can just run

-    cargo aoc input [ -d {day} -y {year} ] # defaults to today's date cargo aoc input -d 4 -y 2021
+    cd aoc2023   # or whatever your year is cargo aoc input [ -d {day} -y {year} ] # defaults to today's date cargo aoc input -d 4 -y 2021